xChrisMo/AirBnB_Data/README.md

 This project analyzes the Boston Airbnb dataset to gain insights into the short-term rental market in Boston.
 The analysis is performed using Python and various data science libraries.

 ## Motivation
 The goal of this project is to understand trends in the Boston Airbnb market.
 This analysis can be valuable for hosts, travelers, and investors interested in the short-term rental landscape in Boston.
-I have included a full article about this on Medium, check it out here [Link text](https://medium.com/@mosakuayo/discover-bostons-airbnb-gold-rush-977077bb900b)
+I have included a full article about this on Medium, check it out [here](https://medium.com/@mosakuayo/discover-bostons-airbnb-gold-rush-977077bb900b)

 ## Libraries Used
 - pandas: For data manipulation and analysis